LarryVincent/customer-class/content/objectives/introduction.md

 ### Videos

-Because Zoom is not an ideal environment for lecture material, I have created a series of 7-10 minute videos that I will post throughout the semester.
-These will usually focus on theoretical material or technical demonstrations that will help you conduct your analyses.
+Zoom is not an ideal environment for lecture material.
+That's why I created a series of 7-10 minute videos that I will post throughout the semester.
+These usually focus on theoretical material or technical demonstrations to help you conduct your analyses.
 You are required to watch these videos as part of the course.
-I upload these videos to Vimeo so that you have the best video and audio quality.
+I upload them to Vimeo so that you have the best video and audio quality.
 The videos are password protected.
 I will provide you with the password each week in my all-class email and on Slack.
+Please do not share the videos outside of class.

 ### Podcast